FunderburkM/CMEngineOptionsDocs/Audio.md

 # Technical

+For more information on how it's used, check [Engine Options Subsystem](https://github.com/FunderburkM/CMEngineOptionsDocs/blob/main/EngineOptionsSubsystem.md).

 - FEngineOptionSoundLayer  Acts as a “sound Class” representative.
 Stores name as ID, float and Sound Class Values.
 It manages Volume, Pitch, and Fade Distance
-- FEngineOptionSoundProfile implements the multiple Sound Layers and a Sound Mix.
+- FEngineOptionSoundProfile implements the multiple Sound Layers and a Sound Mix

-For more information on how it's used, check [Engine Options Subsystem](https://github.com/FunderburkM/CMEngineOptionsDocs/blob/main/EngineOptionsSubsystem.md).